Mosherif33/Mosherif/README.md

 Strategic and performance-driven **Full-Stack Developer**, primarily focused on **Laravel + Vue** ecosystems.
 I build secure, scalable, and maintainable web applications that don’t require a fire extinguisher every sprint.

 I thrive on writing clean backend code in PHP, exploring JS frameworks, and figuring out how to Dockerize anything that dares run on a server.
-Currently upskilling in **React**, **Next.js**, and **Go** — because why stop at one frontend framework or one compiled language?
+I am currently upskilling in React, Next.js, and Go because why stop at one frontend framework or one compiled language?

 ---